-To incentivize a multidisciplinary, coordinated response to emergencies, a prospective model or hybrid model with components of both prospective and retrospective methods is preferred.
 Assigning patients to regions prospectively would promote proactive coordination and communication ahead of events.
 However, it may be challenging to determine the population and regions ahead of time when payment structures are not population based.
-In addition, few hospitals and health systems have a clearly defined population that they know they are responsible for; a majority have a variety of payers, including Medicaid and Medicare, and commercial payers, which include payment systems such as preferred provider organizations (PPOs), health maintenance organizations (HMOs), and capitation.
-Prospective attribution assumes that one can accurately anticipate what care will look like during the emergency.
-Population-based models should also consider that predictions of where patients might go may not align with where they actually receive care.
+In addition, few hospitals and health systems have a clearly defined population that they know they are responsible for; a majority of them have a variety of payers, including Medicaid and Medicare, and commercial payers, which include payment systems, such as preferred provider organizations (PPOs), health maintenance organizations (HMOs), and capitation.
+Prospective attribution assumes the ability to accurately anticipate what care will look like during the emergency.
+Structural or process measures may be best used prospectively in an attribution model.
+Population-based models should also consider that predictions of where patients might go may not align with where they receive care.